syncthing/docs/users/ldap.rst

 OpenDirectory servers.

 To enable LDAP authentication some configuration options must be set in the advanced config editor.
-Under Actions, selecting Advanced expands the LDAP tab.
+Under "Actions > Advanced", select and expand the LDAP tab.
 The following options are available:

 ``Address``